The Language Barrier in Thailand

 Weather & Climate

-The weather can be a real challenge for many British expats moving to Thailand.
+Although temperatures generally stay consistent throughout the year – with highs averaging 31-35°C – the more extreme weather can be a real challenge for many British expats moving to Thailand.
 The rainy season (May to October) puts the English weather to shame, even more so during the monsoon season (September to October).
-Although this can take a while for British Expats in Thailand to get used to, it’s the risk of flash flooding and earthquakes that should be of most concern.
-Make sure you’re prepared for what may happen abroad – Click here for the latest Natural Disaster Risks in Thailand.
+Although this in itself can take a while for British Expats in Thailand to get used to, it’s the risk of flash flooding and earthquakes that is of most concern.
+Make sure you’re prepared for what may happen abroad, by spending some time researching the latest Natural Disaster Risks in Thailand.

 British Embassy in Thailand